Beriah Botfield: Life

 He did manage to regain the position when he was re-elected in 1857, and continued to serve until his death in 1863.
 In 1858, he had erected a stone cross near the Wales–England border on Shadwell Hill, to commemorate a pedlar named William Cantlin who was robbed and murdered there in 1691.

 Botfield was elected a Fellow of the Royal Society in January 1839.
 He was president of the British Archaeological Association.
 He was made a knight of the Order of Albert the Brave of Saxony for presenting a collection of British minerals to the royal collection at Dresden and a knight of the Order of Leopold (Belgium) after presenting a taxidermy collection of British birds to Brussels Natural History Museum.

 He served as a Cornet in the South Shropshire Yeomanry Cavalry in 1845, and was treasurer of the Salop Infirmary in Shrewsbury in 1859.

 Beriah Botfield died on 7 August 1863, at his home at Grosvenor Square, London, at the age of fifty-six.

 In his will he left a considerable bequest to the Institution of Civil Engineers, and his collections of early printed and colour plate books and paintings, mainly Dutch landscapes to the Marquess of Bath, with whose family he claimed tenuous links.
 Most of the collections remained at Longleat.

 Works

 Beriah was a well known bibliographer who set up a private printing press at his home in Norton Hall.
-Among the works which he printed there was an anonymous Journal of a Tour through the Highlands of Scotland (1830). temmata Botevilliana (1843) was printed for a private collection, then much enlarged and presented to the general public in 1858, as an account of the family of Boteville or Botfield.
+Among the works which he printed there was an anonymous Journal of a Tour through the Highlands of Scotland (1830).
+Stemmata Botevilliana (1843) was printed for a private collection, then much enlarged and presented to the general public in 1858, as an account of the family of Boteville or Botfield.
 The issue of Bibliotheca Hearniana—excerpts from the Catalogue of the Library of Thomas Hearne (1848) was afterwards reprinted in the Reliquiæ Hearnianæ (1869 ed.).